Steve Mower - August 2018

 Plastic Frame Materials-

 CELLULOSE ACETATE PROPIONATE- We call it Acetate or Hand Made Acetate.
-A very lightweight plastic, this material is durable and can be made with interesting colors and even with a transparent look.
+A fairly lightweight plastic, this material is durable and can be made with interesting colors and even with a transparent look.
 This is a nylon based material.

 Advantages- Can be thin.
 Cool colors and color combos.
 Hand made acetate can have laser etchings and cool treatments.